 What if a top ranked bot can't attend the event?
 If a top ranked bot can not attend the championship event, robots further down the list will receive an invite.
 So if only the top 12 of 16 Sportsman bots can come, the next 4 in the rankings will be invited.
 To make sure alternates are invited with enough time to make travel arrangements, we are asking that invited robots let us know if they can attend as soon as possible.
-The number of invited bots in the table below is subject to change.

 What is the Event Format?

 For all weight classes, the event will use a double-elimination format with a single final match.
 If a team has two robots that are scheduled to compete, the bots must fight each other so you'll need a radio for each robot.
 If both bots are functional but you don't want them to fight each other then the winner will be decided by a coin toss.
 If a bot truely cannot continue due to damage it will be allowed to forefit at the event organizers discretion.

 Sportsman and Hobbyweight robots will compete in our 12'x16' steel floor arena with a pit in one corner.
 The pit has a pronounced lip around it that reduces the chance of accidentally driving in.